Network-based Topic Interaction Map for Big Data Mining of COVID-19 Biomedical Literature: Method

-Based on these assumptions, as shown in Figure \ref{fig: Description of BTM}, the likelihood of BTM consists of both topic-word distribution and topic distribution.
-Therefore, we need two sets of parameters to estimate the topic distribution $\theta$ and the topic-word distribution $\phi_z$.
+The likelihood of BTM consists of both topic-word distribution and topic distribution.
+Therefore, we need two sets of parameters to estimate the topic distribution $\boldsymbol{\theta}$ and the topic-word distribution $\boldsymbol{\phi}_z$.
 The whole likelihood of BTM is constructed as follows.
-First, the prior distribution for words ($\phi_{z}$) is set to Dirichlet distribution with hyper-parameter $\beta$ while the prior distribution for topics is set to Dirichlet distribution with hyper-parameter $\alpha$.
+First, the prior distribution for words ($\boldsymbol{\phi}_{z}$) is set to Dirichlet distribution with hyper-parameter $\beta$ while the prior distribution for topics is set to Dirichlet distribution with hyper-parameter $\alpha$.
 Next, we represent the topic with the latent variable $z$, which follows Multinomial distribution with parameter $\theta$.
-Likewise, each word follows Multinomial distribution with paramereter $\phi_z$ so that each word can be generated from a specific topic.
-Therefore, there are three parameters to estimate, including $\phi_{z}$, $\theta$, and $z$.
-The likelihood construction process can be summarized as follows:
+Likewise, each word follows Multinomial distribution with parameter $\boldsymbol{\phi}_z$ so that each word can be generated from a specific topic.
+Therefore, there are three parameters to estimate, including $\boldsymbol{\phi}_{z}$, $\boldsymbol{\theta}$, and ${z}$.
+We provide the details of the BTM in Web Appendix A of the Supporting Information.
+Using the collapsed Gibbs sampling\citep{liu1994collapsed}, we can construct distribution of $\boldsymbol{\phi}_{w|z}$ and $\mathbf{\theta}_z$ with estimated statistics $n_{w|z}$ and $n_z$, given as follows:

-\begin{enumerate}[leftmargin=*,labelindent=14pt,label=\bfseries Step \arabic*.] \item Draw a whole topic distribution from $\theta \sim \mbox{Dirichlet}(\alpha)$. \item For each biterm b from biterm set B, calculate to which among latent topics $z$ those two words belong: $z \sim \mbox{Multinomial}(\theta)$ \item Draw a topic-word distribution of topic $z$ from $\phi_z \sim \mbox{Dirichlet}(\beta)$. \item Draw probabilities for two words from the topic-word distribution corresponding to the selected topic: $w_i,w_j \sim \mbox{Multinomial}(\phi_z)$ \end{enumerate} After the above steps, the joint likelihood of all biterm set B is calculated as: